Silura 25 Global · The fast ocean crosser

 44 m² walkable solar

-Seven kilowatts of solar you can walk on, feeding a 44 kWh house battery in the main hull.
+Seven kilowatts of solar panels, feeding a 44 kWh house battery in the main hull.

 Fuel